cadet/CADET-Core/doc/modelling/binding/colloidal_particle_adsorption.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - One component must serve as a non-binding proton/pH state (index configurable, default 0).
-- An optional non-binding salt component can provide the ionic strength from the mobile phase.
+- If ``CPA_COMPONENT_CHARGE`` is provided, the ionic strength is computed from the pore-phase concentrations and the Davies activity correction is applied to the proton activity.
+Otherwise, ``CPA_IONIC_STRENGTH`` is used as a fixed parameter.
 - Multiple bound states per component are not supported.
 - Physical constants (:math:`e`, :math:`N_A`, :math:`k_B`, :math:`\varepsilon_0`) are hard-coded to CODATA 2018 values.

-For more information on model parameters required to define in CADET file format, see :ref:`colloidal_particle_adsorption_config`.
+For more information on model parameters required to configure in CADET format, see :ref:`colloidal_particle_adsorption_config`.